Spruce Up That Cheese Plate

 3. Go down on her.

 Devour her silken insides with nothing but a spoon—or even just use your fingers.
-If you want to be extra, surround her with accoutrements for plunging in like the best fondue you’ve ever had: potatoes, pickles, your favorite mustard, or maybe just some warm sourdough and fig jam.
-A bourbon cocktail is also a highly recommended addition.
+If you want to be extra, surround her with accoutrements for plunging in like the best fondue you’ve ever had: french fries, pickles, your favorite mustard, or maybe just some warm sourdough.
+A malty Belgian ale or bourbon cocktail is also a highly recommended addition.

 Greensward is available exclusively at Murray’s Cheese.
 Special thanks to them for sending this wheel over to the Cheese Sex Death headquarters!